-Gail Fox supports the Scottish chief commissioner and, along with the other Deputy Scottish Chief Commissioners Carol Morwood and Lisa Millar, provides individual support to Girlguiding Scotland counties.
+Gail Fox supports the Scottish chief commissioner and, along with the other Deputy Scottish Chief Commissioner Carol Morwood, provides individual support to Girlguiding Scotland counties.

-Carol supports the Scottish chief commissioner and, along with the other Deputy Scottish Chief Commissioners Gail Fox and Lisa Millar, provides individual support to Girlguiding Scotland counties.
+Carol supports the Scottish chief commissioner and, along with the other Deputy Scottish Chief Commissioner Gail Fox, provides individual support to Girlguiding Scotland counties.

 Brian is our honorary treasurer on our Scottish Executive.
 This role involves keeping the trustees informed about financial duties and responsibilities, as well as our performance, and supporting specific activities as required.

-Emma is our new guiding delivery lead volunteer – she will coordinate the volunteer team that delivers Girlguiding Scotland activities and events for our members and ensure we have a thriving membership.
+Emma is our new lead volunteer for guiding delivery – she will coordinate the volunteer team that delivers Girlguiding Scotland activities and events for our members and ensure we have a thriving membership.

 Matilda is our lead volunteer for communications, supporting our network of PR volunteers to share the excitement of Girlguiding Scotland through the media, events and online.

-Alison Coyle is the new lead volunteer for membership growth and development working group.
-The working group promotes Girlguiding Scotland and Girlguiding and support the Scottish growth strategy.
+Alison Coyle is the new lead volunteer for growth.
+The growth team promotes Girlguiding Scotland and Girlguiding, and supports the Scottish growth strategy.